North Korea claims disputed victory over virus, blames Seoul

 “(South Korean) puppets are still thrusting leaflets and dirty objects into our territory.
 We must counter it toughly,” she said.
 “We have already considered various counteraction plans, but our countermeasure must be a deadly retaliatory one.”

-Kim Yo Jong's reference to Kim Jong Un's illness wasn't further explained.
+North Korean state TV showed some members of an audience of thousands crying as she spoke about her brother’s supposed fever — a reference that wasn't further explained.
+The crowd applauded and cheered as she vowed the North would “eradicate not only the virus but also (South Korean) government authorities” if the “enemies continue dangerous acts that could introduce the virus into our republic.”

+While Kim Yo Jong has made many speeches and statements in recent years as one of the most powerful members of her brother's leadership circle, Thursday marked the first time North Korean media broadcast video and audio of her delivering an entire speech, South Korea's Unification Ministry said.
+The highlighting of her speech in state media reflects her rising status and could be aimed at punctuating the threat communicated to the South.

-Outside experts suspect the virus spread after North Korea briefly reopened its northern border with China to freight traffic in January and surged further following a military parade and other large-scale events in Pyongyang in April.
+North Korea’s claim about how the outbreak started contradicts outside experts who believe the omicron variant spread when the country briefly reopened its border with China to freight traffic in January and surged further following a military parade and other large-scale events in Pyongyang in April.

 At the virus meeting, Kim called for the easing of preventive measures and for the nation to maintain vigilance and effective border controls, citing the global spread of new coronavirus variants and monkeypox.